Image source: Open Science Badge from the Centre for Open Science

 Implementing good practices in research data management across the research cycle could better help you in making open data, covering aspects such as data management planning, data documentation, organization, formatting, anonymization, and licensing, etc.

-Read more best practices of research data management on the Research Data Services website.
+Read more best practices of research data management on the Research Data Management Guide.

 Research data can be shared in a variety of locations.
 Several researchers may opt to share directly via emails and personal websites or upload their data files directly on the journal publisher website in their journal article.
 They may seem convenient, yet it might not be the best option often due to limited accessibility, long-term preservation not guaranteed, versioning not supported, etc.